NattyDuzza/LambdaNotes/01_analysis.md

 The analyses of these will be formatted as following:
 - An introduction to the program
-- Stakeholders current opinion on the software (if applicable)
+- Individual stakeholders current opinion on the software (if applicable)
 - List of features
 - Further analysis of selected features
 - What can be taken as inspiration from this software